-Here are two stocks that have just increased their dividends – again.
+Here are two stocks that have just increased their dividends – more juicy dividends again!

 ModernAdvisor provided a brief overview comparing commuted values for pensions vs. keeping the pension.
 When looking at the lump sum commuted value or income stream for life, I usually ask myself: how much would I need to have invested to deliver a comparable income stream?
 Example from post:

 Pension – An annual pension of $38,570 starting at age 55.

 Commuted value – A lump sum amount of $488,562.34.